Quantum advantage for single-photon state characterization: Abstract

 \section{Abstract}

-We propose a protocol that characterizes the pairwise overlaps of the internal modes of single photons more efficiently than pairwise Hong-Ou-Mandel characterization experiments.
-This protocol exploits multiphoton interference.
+We propose a multiphoton interference protocol that characterizes the pairwise overlaps of the internal modes of single photons more efficiently than pairwise Hong-Ou-Mandel characterization experiments.
 We experimentally implement this protocol to characterize three photons.
 We show that our implementation of the characterization protocol outperforms the pairwise Hong-Ou-Mandel characterization, even if the Hong-Ou-Mandel characterization would have been performed in a noiseless, perfect experiment.
 We demonstrate this via the Fisher information matrix.
+Surprisingly, this advantage persists at arbitrary nonzero transmission, demonstrating the viability of this protocol for real-world characterization of single photons.

+One of the central goals of quantum information science is to identify cases of \textit{quantum advantage}, i.e., tasks for which quantum resources provide a scaling advantage over classical ones.
+Paradigmatic examples include Shor's algorithm \cite{Shor_prime}, quantum computational advantage \cite{Aaronson_Arkhipov_BS}, quantum communication advantage \cite{Chakraborty_2023}, and quantum metrology below the shot-noise limit \cite{Slussarenko2017ShotNoise}.